papadavis47/ometepe-art-and-education/README.md

 </p>

 The founders of OAE are from Nicaragua.
-They teach Nicaraguan dance and culinary arts - as well as provide summer camps for children where they teach Spanish and Central American culture along with other immigrants from the various Central American countries.
+They teach Nicaraguan dance and culinary arts - as well as provide summer camps for children in the Seattle/Tacoma area - where they teach Spanish and Central American culture.

-The website is build with Next.js and Bulma CSS for styling.

-It utilizes the useContext API from React.js - to allow for bilingual (Spanish/English) transitions by clicking a button on the Navbar.
+The website utilizes the useContext API from React.js - to allow for bilingual (Spanish/English) transitions by clicking a button on the Navbar.

 There are links to a contact form as well as a navbar link to register for camps provided by OAE.

+Bulma CSS was used for styling.

 https://ometepeartandeducation.org